glynnmd/CapstoneProject/TechnicalReportDraft.md

 ## Conclusions
 &nbsp;&nbsp;&nbsp;&nbsp; Overall, I feel like the project could use a little more work.
 If I had another week to sit down and finish up some features I wanted to have, I would consider the project completely done.
 I believe that if I would've sat down and learned the "ins and outs" of Android Studio and Firebase, prior to writing code, the project would've gone a little more smoother.
 If I have time in the future, I would love to actually work on this more and maybe have an app that could be put on the market.

+&nbsp;&nbsp;&nbsp;&nbsp; Along with learning how to use Android Studio and NoSQL, this project gave me an oppertunity to learn how to plan and execute a project within a given time frame.
+I believe this is how any job will be once I graduate.
+I was able to tackle a project on my own and I'm very satsfied with how much I produced.

 ## References